 What are your proudest personal and professional moments?

-The is when I resigned from my job and I decided to venture into my own business.
+That is when I resigned from my job and decided to venture into my own business.
 I was so happy.
-I didn’t know how I was going to even start, but I knew this is all I wanted.
+I didn’t know how I would even start, but I knew this is all I wanted.

 What advice would you give a young girl aspiring to be an entrepreneur?
 Aspiring to be involved in fashion design.

-My advice will be, don’t be afraid to start and take risks, don’t be afraid to show your work to people in the same industry and get honest reviews because that’s how you will be able to improve on your skills, and finally never give up, the best thing that will ever happen to you is failure because that’s how you learn and you get back up and continue
+My advice will be, don’t be afraid to start and take risks, don’t be afraid to show your work to people in the same industry and get honest reviews because that’s how you will be able to improve on your skills, and finally, never give up, the best thing that will ever happen to you is a failure because that’s how you learn and you get back up and continue.

 How are you addressing competition in the same market?

-I have to say there is a lot of competition but what I always try to do is to make things that are different, am not afraid to take risks and also clients are a priority, I have to make them happy.
-When clients are happy and they trust you they will always come back and recommend you wildly
+I have to say there is a lot of competition, but what I always try to do is to make things that are different; I am not afraid to take risks, and also, clients are a priority; I have to make them happy.
+When clients are happy and they trust you, they will always come back and recommend you wildly.

 How do you ensure your brand stands the test of time and remains relevant?

-My focus is to make pieces that are bold and contemporary, jewelry that any woman can wear.
-I always strive to reinvent my brand and make pieces that are very fashion forward
+My focus is to make bold and contemporary pieces, jewellery that any woman can wear.
+I always strive to reinvent my brand and make pieces that are very fashion-forward.

-Looking back, is there something you wish you understand about starting your own business before you ever got started?
+Looking back, is there something you wish you understood about starting your own business before you ever started?